jimmycooney94/jimmycooney94/README.md

 # About me

-- 👋 Hi, I’m @jimmycooney94
+- Hi, I’m @jimmycooney94
+- I've been working in industry with tech since 2019
-- I'm a low-code developer working with OutSystems for Yorkshire Building Society
+- I'm currently a Frontend Developer (OutSystems) working for Yorkshire Building Society
 - I am interested in learning all kinds of technologies but mainly JS/TS/React
 <!---
 jimmycooney94/jimmycooney94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.